How the Rainbow Became Associated with Gay Rights

 Baker chose both where the flag was created and where it flew for the first time very carefully.
 "I decided the flag needed a birthplace so I didn’t make it at home," he said to MoMA.
 "I wanted to make it at [the Gay Community Center at 330 Grove Street], with my friends—it needed to have a real connection to nature and community."

 Using huge garbage cans filled with natural dye, Baker and his volunteers dyed massive amounts of cotton in eight colors, each with symbolic meaning:

 Hot Pink: Sexuality

-Baker, by the way, has stayed busy since sewing the first flag in 1978.
-In fact, in 2003 he helped create the world's biggest LGBT flag ever—it stretched a mile and a quarter across Key West, from the Gulf of Mexico to the Atlantic Ocean.
+Since that time, the rainbow has become the popular symbol of the LGBT community.
+Baker stayed busy after sewing that first flag in 1978.
+In 2003, he helped create the world's biggest LGBT flag ever—it stretched a mile and a quarter across Key West, from the Gulf of Mexico to the Atlantic Ocean.
 Afterward, sections of the flag were then sent to more than 100 cities around the world.

 Baker passed away at the age of 65 in 2017.
 His first rainbow flag is currently in MoMA’s collection.